 We come across a sizeable number of homeowners in the York area who ask us if kitchen and bathroom tilers are one and the same thing.
 At Andy McGrath Tiling, they certainly are.
-We cover North and West Yorkshire as a domestic and commercial tiler, and we’d certainly say there are differences between domestic and commercial work.
+We cover North and West Yorkshire as a domestic and commercial tiler, and a wall and floor tiler, and we’d certainly say there are differences between domestic tiling and commercial work.
 Ceramic and porcelain tiles for kitchens, however, are no different to most bathroom tiles.

 A tiling contractor will see the variance in styles, but that will be the only discernible difference.
 Naturally, some ranges will have matching wall and floor tiles which show the designer had bathrooms in mind, but a wall and floor tiler could still use those tiles in any room of your York home.
 The same is true of a product designed as a kitchen tile, but which a tiler could use in a bathroom or maybe a hall.